I’m seeing another woman. She’s stunning, vivacious, rich and generous, and… she can dance.

 But wait.
 First I’ll tell you why I longed to murder Lawrence Welk.
 I’ll tie this together, trust me.

 Ever since I was a little kid, I despised that dastardly big band leader and his insipid Champagne Bubble Music™.
-His primary talent was outliving the really good musicians of the swing era, Count Basie, the Dorsey brothers, Duke Ellington, Benny Goodman, Lionel Hampton, Glenn Miller, King Oliver… petty much everyone other than Louis Armstrong and Cab Calloway.
+His primary talent was outliving the really good musicians of the swing era, Count Basie, the Dorsey brothers, Duke Ellington, Benny Goodman, Lionel Hampton, Glenn Miller, King Oliver… pretty much everyone other than Louis Armstrong and Cab Calloway.
 Welk’s idea of pop was pap and pablum for the masses.
 His flaccid phonographic flummery almost ruined the music of the 1920s and 30s for me, one of the most creative eras in the 20th century, and we're not talking Stravinsky, Schoenberg, or Shostakovich.
 Imagine a modern Clyde McCoy on trumpet, Tommy Dorsey muting a trombone, Viola Smith thumping tom-toms†…

 Listen to this as you read on: